Wilderness Camping And Outdoor Living Skills For Families.

 So, whether you’re looking for an alternative vacation, a chance to learn more about sustainability, or just want to see what we’re all about, come out for a week and enjoy spending time as a family swimming, cooking over an open fire and enjoying the pleasures of a simple outdoor life.

-For more information about the philosophy behind these courses, here are a few articles on the Jack Mountain Blog about the value of getting kids outside early in life.
+For more information about the philosophy behind these courses, here are a few articles on the SOTF Blog about the value of getting kids outside early in life.
 These are constantly being written, so check in as the course gets closer for more insight into our teaching philosophy.

-Travel Information and Directions: Travel information is located here.
+Travel Information and Directions: Our campus is located just outside of Brattleboro Vermont in a little town called Guilford.
 After you register you will receive local driving directions to our site.

 Arrival and Departure: Plan to arrive on sunday afternoon, between 4 and 6.
 We’ll have dinner, a group introduction and a tour of the grounds starting at 6.
 The course is over on Friday at 4 PM.

-Accommodations: Bring a tent, tarp, or other shelter.
+Accommodations: Bring a tent, tarp, or another shelter.
 It will be your home for the week.
 For summer programs please consider bringing a bug net if you don’t have noseeum netting on your tent.
-There are also cabins available through Blackwater Outfitters, located five minutes away.
-They can be reached at: 207-540-4101.
+We’re located just outside of Brattleboro, and there are plenty of hotels and air BnB style lodging available if needed.

 Meals: Information on food and meals at the field school is located at About The Field School: Food.